-- Spinal Stenosis: narrowing of the spinal column that causes pressure on the spinal cord or narrowing of the openings where spinal nerves leave the spinal column. - Degenerative Disc Disease (DDD): osteoarthritis of the spine.
-Loss of cushioning in the disc space between vertebrae. - Radiculopathy: nerve root irritation. - Spondylolisthesis: vertebrae slips out of place. - Fractures: vertebral fracture is the fracture/break in the boney part of the spine. - Herniated disk: A herniated (slipped) disk is when all or part of an intervertebral disk moves out of its normal position and places pressure on nearby nerves or the spinal cord.
+- Spinal Stenosis: Narrowing of the spinal canal causing compression of the spinal cord or lumbar nerve root. - Degenerative Disc Disease (DDD): Degeneration of the inter-vertebral disc with loss of disc height. - Radiculopathy: Nerve root irritation. - Spondylolisthesis: An anterior or posterior displacement of a vertebrae or the vertebral column in relation to the vertebrae below. - Spinal Fractures: Also known as a vertebral fracture; is a break in the boney part of the spine. - Herniated disk: A herniated (slipped) disk is when all or part of an intervertebral disk moves out of its normal position and places pressure on nearby nerves or the spinal cord.